10 Must-Do Spring Bucket List Activities in Cambridge

 3. Marvel at the Blooms in Mount Auburn Cemetery

 Mount Auburn Cemetery is one of the most beautiful spots in Cambridge.
 In spring, the historic, 175-acre landscape is a haven for birders as the flowering shrubs and trees attract thousands of migrating birds.
 From red-winged blackbirds and grackles to scarlet tanagers and Baltimore orioles.
 Formal and informal bird walks occur almost every morning during migrating season.
 The Friends of Mount Auburn offers guided tours, which typically last 90 minutes.
-Fees may vary, but visit their website for more information.

 4. Celebrate at MayFair in Harvard Square

-Harvard Square transforms into a lively street festival on Sunday, May 4 with live music, artisan vendors, delicious food, and beer gardens.
+Harvard Square transforms into a lively street festival on Sunday, May 24 with live music, artisan vendors, delicious food, and beer gardens.
 As part of MayFair, savor the global flavors and sounds at the Asian Street Food & Music Festival.
-It’s the 40th edition of a spring tradition you won’t want to miss!
+It’s the 41st edition of a spring tradition you won’t want to miss!

 5. Indulge in Local Eats at Food Festivals